theKnary/Textplay/README.rst

 This symbolic link can be removed with ``make uninstall``.

 Textplay was built using Mac OS 10.10 and Ruby 2.0.

+Note: It works for linux, using the makefile_linux and the latest Ruby.

 I have only tested it in this environment, if you want to run Textplay in another environment (such as Windows) you may have to modify the code.